Xetibo/ReSet-Doc/sections/plugin_implementation/monitor.typ

 providing snapping functionality in order to auto-align monitors.

 Intersections can be seen by two conditions per axis.
 If both axes have at least one condition evaluated as false, then an overlap has occurred.
-In listing
-@conditions and figure @overlap the conditions and an example overlap are visualized.
+In @conditions and @overlap the conditions and an example overlap are visualized.

 #let code = "
 pub fn intersect_horizontal(&self, offset_x: i32, width: i32) -> bool {